fermmm/group-date/readme/deploying-aws.md

 ## Setup AWS

-1. Register on AWS with a normal root user (not IAM roles, it's more complicated and you can do that later) then open a Elastic Beanstalk service and then an AWS Neptune service, all in the same AWS Region.
+1. First complete all the steps on [Installing the project on your computer or server](./installing.md).
+Then register on AWS with a normal root user (not IAM roles, it's more complicated and you can do that later) then open a Elastic Beanstalk service and then an AWS Neptune service, all in the same AWS Region.

 2. Install `eb` (Elastic Beanstalk client), you can use the [official instructions](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-install.html).
 After finishing you should have the `eb` command in your console.